paywithmimo/mimo-dotnet/ReadMe.md

 	1. Open the 'Samples.sln' file in Visual Studio.
 	2. Define the 'apiKey','apiSecret' attributes in the `Web.config` file with your Mimo application key and secret respectively.
 	2. Set key "redirectUri" to your path like "http://your domain here/Default.aspx" in Web.config file.
+	3. Set key "mode" to value="test" if you use sandbox account and set its value="live" if you use live account in Web.config file.
-	3. Change the values of following key in web.config if required "NetworkCredential_Username", "NetworkCredential_Password" and "BaseURL"
+	4. Change the values of following key in web.config if required "NetworkCredential_Username", "NetworkCredential_Password"
-	4. Click on 'Build > Rebuild Solution'.
+	5. Click on 'Build > Rebuild Solution'.

 	Usage